leshill/handlebars_assets/README.md

 ## Precompiling

 `handlebars_assets` also works when you are precompiling your assets.

+### Heroku

 If you are deploying to Heroku, be sure to read the [Rails guide](http://guides.rubyonrails.org/asset_pipeline.html#precompiling-assets) and in your `config/application.rb` set:

     config.assets.initialize_on_precompile = false

+This avoids running your initializers when compiling assets (see the [guide](http://guides.rubyonrails.org/asset_pipeline.html#precompiling-assets) for why you would want that).

+However, that does mean that you cannot set your configuration in an initializer.
+This [issue](https://github.com/leshill/handlebars_assets/issues/34) has a workaround, or you can set:

+    config.assets.initialize_on_precompile = true

+This will run all your initializers before precompiling assets.

 ## Templates directory